skimage.draw#

 afloat

-Length of semimajor axis aligned with x-axis.
+Length of semi-axis along x-axis.

 bfloat

-Length of semimajor axis aligned with y-axis.
+Length of semi-axis along y-axis.

 cfloat

-Length of semimajor axis aligned with z-axis.
+Length of semi-axis along z-axis.

 Returns: